 - Businesses that include software they aren't licensed to sell.
-A seller must be able to verify they have the correct license.
+A seller must be able to verify they have the correct license, and no copyright infringements.

 - Adult or overly sexual content and escort services.
 Adult products, toys, and underwear are allowed, but such assets cannot show prohibited content.

 - Any business which attempts to circumvent or bypass the Flippa terms of service.

 - Any business running on Shopify must have its own corresponding domain.
 A business can't solely be run from the *.myshopify.com.

 - Any business that operates a similar marketplace as Flippa does where business owners and buyers come together to sell online businesses.

 - Businesses where ownership is unable to be fully verified.
 For example, domains for businesses may require proof of domain registration ownership and ID verification, web apps or mobile apps may require ID verification where assets are hosted on 3rd party platforms.

 - Any e-commerce business that has 1 or more suppliers that feed in multiple storefronts across marketplaces, FBA, Shopify or various e-commerce portals are not to be split into separate entities and listed.
 They are to be sold as a single business.

 - Any business that receives most of its revenue from Etsy cannot list on Flippa.
 Due to an Etsy store transfer policy, see here.
 If Etsy isn't a critical component of the business, then the business can still list, and the Etsy account won't be part of the sale.
 You will need to instruct buyers to setup a new Etsy account.